Curriculum and Evaluation

 Reading assignment: It is required that you go through the American Academy of Dermatology Medical student core curriculum modules and the Dermatology procedure safety module.
 These can be found on http://www.aad.org/education-and-quality-care/medical-student-core-curriculum.

 Each AAD medical student module is composed of a power point presentation and a self-assessment at the end.
 Typically, each module takes < 30 minutes to complete.
 There are also videos on the website for the various dermatologic procedures.
 The link offers a suggested module order.
 This can be done during “down time” in clinic or at home.

 Presentation: Each student is required to give a five minute PowerPoint presentation at the end of their elective on a topic of their choice (typically based on a patient they have seen during their rotation).

 - Department of Dermatology Library (textbooks, atlases, journal collection)

 - Marks JG, Miller JJ.
 Lookingbill and Marks’ Principles of Dermatology.
 4th ed.
 W.B.
 Saunders Co.; 2006.

 - Habif TP.
 Clinical Dermatology: a color guide to diagnosis and therapy.
 4th ed.
 Mosby, Inc.; 2004.
 (Great reference book for any primary care practitioner).

 - www.dermatologylexicon.org.
 This website provides an interactive look at primary morphology of the skin.

-Students will be evaluated based on clinical performance and directly observed by faculty and residents (70%) as well as end of rotation quiz (30%).
+Students will be evaluated based on direct observation by faculty and residents for clinical performance (50%) and professionalism (20%) as well as the end of rotation quiz and oral presentation (30%).
 Grades of Honors, High Pass, Pass, Fail and Incomplete will be used.
 In general, a grade of Honors will be given to students who demonstrate a keen interest and superior knowledge in the subject matter and become highly involved in patient care.
 A final summative evaluation will be given to the Registrar by the course director.